 Cutting with scissors can induce anxiety in the most calm of teachers, parents, and therapists when they turn over a pair of sharp scissors to a child with attention or behavioral concerns.
-Today, I’m joining the Occupational Therapists and Physical Therapists who make up the Functional Skills for Kids team in this month’s focus topic: Scissor Skills.

 Below, you’ll find tricks and tools to teach kids with attention or behavioral concerns how to slow down to cut on lines with scissors.
 The tips in this post will enable children of all ages how to slow down and cut on the lines with scissors in order to complete classroom, art, and craft projects.

 The attentive process helps us determine which sensations (cutting through a piece of paper) are relevant to an individual.
 Attention allows us to process information in order to complete functional tasks.
 When we attend to a task such as cutting on a line through the whole shape, we make a decision to pay attention and this effort and concentration allows us to process the task and make adjustments to the task at hand and to future processing of information.